OWASP/owasp-mastg/docs/MASTG/tools/android/MASTG-TOOL-0012.md

 sudo ./install.sh
 ```

 This should copy apkx to `/usr/local/bin`.
-See ["Decompiling Java Code"](../../techniques/android/MASTG-TECH-0017.md "Decompiling Java Code") for more information about usage.
+See #MASTG-TECH-0017 for more information about usage.